 For those of you who are missing Whey Protein in this article: I stopped taking it just recently because it gave me bloating after years of taking it.
 But for those of you who need a recommendation: I used to take Gold Standard 100% Whey Protein as you can find here.
 Whey Protein should also be on your diet every once in a while.
 It’s definitively a key supplement for runners.
 Nutritionists are convinced though that no shake ever will replace a real meal.

-Especially during marathon training I needed very fast recovery which is why I want to share my top 3 supplements for runners for recovery.
-They may even listed above already, but as an understatement for those of you who need specific support for recovery, here you go:
+Especially during marathon training I need very fast recovery which is why I want to share my top 3 supplements for runners for recovery.
+They may even listed above already, but as an understatement for those of you who need specific support for recovery supplements, here you go:

 Branched Chain Amino Acids (BCAAs)

 BCAAs serve as an effective recovery agent, helping to reduce post-exercise muscle soreness and the recovery time needed between workouts